andrew-wilkes/advent-of-code-2025/README.md

 Also, I converted the string data to integers to hopefully speed things up but make debugging harder.

 I implemented a bi-directional BFS.
 This should dramatically reduce the time taken to converge on a solution.
 Also, the split between traversing from the start or from the end was optimized depending on the size of each queue.
 But I must have done something wrong in my code since I didn't get the correct result with the example data despite tracing my code thoughput.

-Well, I gave it my best shot.
+Finally solved part 2 with a DFS that includes a cache to store the count on visited nodes to prevent repeated traversals of the same nodes.

 ## Day 12